miguelcoria94/JustStocks/projectnotes/projectnotes.md

 NOTE: The enchancer will change depending on if the Node environment is in development or production.

+What is and enchancer ?
+Store enhancers are a formal mechanism for adding capabilities to Redux itself.
+Most people will never need to write one.
+To use middleware in Redux, we use the applyMiddleware() function exported by the Redux library. applyMiddleware is itself a store enhancer that lets us change how dispatch() works.

 <h3 align="center">15</h3>

 In production, the `enhancer` should only apply the `thunk` middleware.